walter-a-jablonowski/simple-nutrition-counter/README.md

 ### Nutrition

-There are many vitamins, minerals, fatty acids, amino acids...
-It is likely that one is deficient in more than one substance, just because there are so many.
-Well known samples of deficiencies: Vitamin D, Omega 3, Zinc, but the list is much longer ...

-All of these substances are needed for something.
+Deficiencies are likely, but all nutrients are needed for something.
 Being able to have perfect supply on a daily basis may make a big difference for general health and brain function.

-Even if you eat healthy, having a perfect supply is nearly impossible.
-For example, plant-based nutrition can lead to salt deficiency.
-Neurons need salt to function.

 **The problem with supplements**

-B12 cyanocobalamin isn't the real B12 but a cheap synthetic form, dosage while production often goes wrong and unexplored plant substances are missing.
+B12 cyanocobalamin isn't the real B12 but a cheap synthetic form, dosage while production often goes wrong and unexplored substances from food are missing.
 Of course it might make sense to use some supplements if you can't get enough from food.
-But in general food is the more natural (better) source, as long as it is free of substances like pesticides.
+But in general food is the more natural (better) source (as long as it is free of substances like pesticides).

 ### Movement (sports)

 Humans were designed for movement.
-Sample: activates sectors in the brain that are switched off while sitting.
-This is because we are designed to be active only while moving.
-Physical movement activates the brain.
+Movement also activates sectors in the brain that are switched off while sitting.

 ### Stress

-Humans were designed short term stress only (minutes)
+Humans were designed for short term stress only (minutes).

 ### Long term goal

 Handle all minimal daily logging in a single app as simple as possible (with as few clicks as possible).
-Primarily nutrients, but this isn't necessarily nutrition only but only all that can't be handled easier.
+Primarily nutrients, but all that can't be handled easier.

 ( This kind of project might be AI proof because AI solution would be: it watches you while cooking and counts the nutrients.
 Do you want that? )